-Papka has more than 25 years of scientific and professional experience working with collaborators in the domain sciences, providing innovative technical approaches and expertise to investigate large data from simulation and experimental sources.
-His research interests include data analysis and visualization within the context of high-performance computing (HPC) and the development and deployment of research infrastructure in support of science.
-Papka’s research career has focused on finding ways to make computing more accessible to scientists.
-From experimenting with display and collaboration technologies as a member of Argonne’s Futures Lab to applying computation techniques to glean faster and more detailed insights from data to probing computation systems themselves—his work aims to bring the benefits of computation to scientists in a way they find useful and productive.
-Most recently, he has been working on efforts to simplify access to computational resources, creating a stronger, more interactive engagement between the user and the machine.
-This work is being realized through collaborations with Argonne’s Advanced Photon Source and through efforts like the NSF-funded Sage project.
+Dr. Papka has nearly 30 years of scientific and professional experience working with collaborators in the domain sciences, providing innovative technical approaches and expertise to investigate large data from simulation and experimental sources.
+His research interests include data analysis and visualization within the context of high-performance computing and the development and deployment of research infrastructure in support of science.
+Dr. Papka’s research career has focused on finding ways to make computing more accessible to scientists.
+From experimenting with display and collaboration technologies as a member of Argonne’s Futures Laboratory to applying computation techniques to glean faster and more detailed insights from data to probing computation systems themselves—his work aims to bring the benefits of computation to scientists in a way they find useful and productive.

-Papka has been developing and implementing STEM and STEAM instructional strategies and programs at Argonne for more than two decades and participates as both a developer and instructor of K-12 coding and computational thinking activities.
-He helped to establish Argonne’s summer coding camps for high school students, participates in annual Hour of Code activities, and founded a local elementary after-school tech club in 2014 that he still participates in today.
-Papka also contributes to the annual Argonne Training Program on Extreme-Scale Computing, which aims to train the next generation of computational scientists on next-generation systems and techniques needed for scientific computing.
-Papka also mentors high school, undergraduate, graduate, and postdoctoral researchers on a wide range of topics in data analytics, data science, and HPC both at Argonne and beyond.
+For over two decades, Dr. Papka has worked on STEM and STEAM instructional strategies and programs both as a developer and instructor of K-12 coding and computational thinking activities.
+He helped establish Argonne’s summer coding camps for high school students, participates in annual Hour of Code activities, and founded a local elementary after-school tech club for fourth and fifth graders in 2014.
+Dr. Papka regularly contributes to the Argonne Training Program on Extreme-Scale Computing (ATPESC), a program to train the next generation of computational scientists.